Enterprise AI RFP Blueprint for Australian Organisations

 Most enterprise AI procurement processes begin with a Request for Proposal.
 Many end with regret.

 The problem is not vendor capability.
 It is RFP design.
 Traditional ICT RFP templates assume deterministic software with fixed feature sets, predictable integration patterns, and stable commercial models.
 Enterprise AI does not behave this way.
 Outputs are probabilistic.
 Models are updated without user control.
 Commercial structures shift as usage scales.
-Governance obligations emerge after deployment rather than at contract signature.
+Governance obligations often emerge after deployment rather than at contract signature.

-This article is written for procurement, IT, and governance leaders in Australian organisations who are structuring enterprise AI RFP processes and need a framework that reflects how AI platforms actually operate, not how software traditionally behaves.
+This article is written for procurement, IT, and governance leaders in Australian organisations who are structuring enterprise AI RFP processes and seeking a framework that reflects how AI platforms actually operate, not how software traditionally behaves.

 Why Traditional ICT RFP Templates Fail in Enterprise AI

 Standard software RFPs are designed around feature parity, integration specifications, and service level commitments.
-These assumptions break down when applied to enterprise AI platforms.
+These assumptions can break down when applied to enterprise AI platforms.

 Probabilistic outputs mean that functional capability cannot be verified through feature checklists.
 A conversational AI platform may claim document summarisation capability, but output quality varies by document type, context complexity, and user prompt structure.
 Functional testing in controlled environments produces limited insight into production performance.